-This baseline $t(s)$ is trained on both labeled and unlabeled data which allows for more information about the state transition information to be incorporated into $r_{h}(s, a)$.
+The baseline parameters $\phi$ are then learned by minimizing \eqref{eq:aux_reward} using both labeled and unlabeled data so that that state dynamics can be more efficiently learned.
 Finally, $r_{h}(s, a)$ is used to perturb $r(s, a)$ to create an augmented reward function